Identifying the Characteristics of the Highly Creative People:

 4. Are willing to take risks, are often people who are described as a “high risk taker, or adventurous, or speculative.”

 5. Display a good deal of intellectual playfulness; may frequently be caught fantasizing, daydreaming or imagining.
 Often wonder out loud and might be heard saying, “I wonder what would happen if. . .”; or “What if we change . . ..”
 Can manipulate ideas by easily changing, elaborating, adapting, improving, or modifying the original idea or the ideas of others.”
 Are often

-6. Display keen senses of humor and see humor in situations that may not appear to be humorous to others.
+6. Display keen senses of humor and see comicality in situations that may not appear to be humorous to others.
 Sometimes what they find funny, comic, or amusing may appear bizarre, inappropriate, or irreverent to others.

 7. Are unusually aware of his or her impulses and are often more open to the irrational within him or herself.
-May freely display opposite gender characteristics — may be androgynous (freer expression of feminine interests in boys or as males they are considered ultra sensitive, or greater than usual amount of independence or assertiveness for girls).
+May freely display opposite gender characteristics — may be androgynous (freer expression of feminine interests in boys, or as males they are considered ultra sensitive, or greater than usual amount of independence, assertiveness, or aggressiveness for females).

 8. Exhibit heightened emotional sensitivity.
 May be very sensitive to beauty, and visibly moved by aesthetic experiences.

 9. Are frequently perceived as nonconforming; accept disordered of chaotic environments or situations; are frequently not interested in details, are described as individualistic; or do not fear being classified as “different.”

 10. Criticize constructively, and are unwilling to accept authoritarian pronouncements without overly critical self-examination.